 - Where it’s difficult to maintain the perception of impartiality and due process.
 For instance, where any investigators are close to someone who’s the subject of the investigation.

-- Where there is a potential risk of liability for unfair dismissal, criminal activity or other legal action to people involved in the process.
+- If there is a potential risk of liability for unfair dismissal, criminal activity or other legal action to people involved in the process.

 - Where there is likely to be a concern over the way the investigation is run or questions about its overall fairness.

-- Where the complaint has been made about someone senior.
+- When the complaint has been made about someone senior.

 - Where the allegations are serious.

 Despite these guidelines, knowing when to conduct a workplace investigation – and when to call in expert outside assistance – isn’t always straightforward and depends on the individual circumstances involved.
 If you’d like advice on the best approach or help running an investigation, get in touch.